cazwazacz/brentify/README.md

 # Brentify
 ![gif](https://media.giphy.com/media/xThtag8tOpTGClYTeg/giphy.gif)
 #### A silly little Google Chrome extension that replaces random sentences on the page with David Brent quotes.
-A must-have if you love the UK Office!
+A must-have if you love The Office!

 How to use:
 ---